IMadhu1/Madhu-Terraform/README.md

 TASK -- Tearraform Cheek codes --- need to verify 10 codes

-Q-4 Can we deploy 2 VM's in 2 diffetrent regions at a time in a single code
+Q-4 Can we deploy 2 VM's in 2 diffetrent regions at a time in a single code --> yes we can create

-Q-5 How to destroy a single instance
+Q-5 How to destroy a single instance --> using terraform destroy -target command we can delete single instance

-Q-6 What is the difference b\w input and output variable
+Q-6 What is the difference b\w input and output variable  --> If we want to pass some info to tf then its called input variables, if we want tf to print some value is called outpout variables

 Q-7 How many keys we can generate a day

 Q-8 Explain complete life cycle of Terraform
+Terraform init
+Terraform plan
+Terraform apply
+Terraform destroy